-We cordially invite you to attend the 2014 Annual Meeting of Stockholders of First Busey Corporation.
-The annual meeting will be held at 3:00 p.m., central time, on May 21, 2014, at the Urbana Country Club, 100 E. Country Club Road, Urbana, Illinois 61801.
+We cordially invite you to attend the 2016 Annual Meeting of Stockholders of First Busey Corporation.
+The Annual Meeting will be held at noon, central time, on May 24, 2016, at the Urbana Country Club, 100 E. Country Club Road, Urbana, Illinois 61801.